Hi, I’m Gavin.

 Team building starts with having shared values and an awareness of humility.
 I've lead small teams of 3-5 and also teams of 12-15 people.
 Leadership is a responsibility to support but also challenge.
 I believe in the principle of transparency.
 This furthers continuous learning and engagement and helps bring people along on the strategic decision-making journey so you end up at a powerful solution together.
 Leadership is an education and the best leaders think of themselves as the students not the teachers.
 Cross-functional teams benefit from quickly evolving solutions and deliberate co-laboring.
 Empowering a team with ethnography research and mapping critical life moments and assumptions helps to build a human-centered problem-solving foundation.
 This inspires teams to embrace experimentation rather than one-size-fits-all solutions.
 Using a design thinking framework helps teams with engineers, product managers, strategists, and designers work together to optimize ideas.
 The result is intentional growth meant to encourage responsiveness and a culture of learning.

 Good design makes a product understandable.
-It also requires an awareness of the possible negative consequences of what I do and prioritizing human well-being over artificial intelligence and autonomous systems.
+It also requires an awareness of potential consequences of what I do and prioritizing human well-being over artificial intelligence and autonomous systems.
 I believe in being honest.
 The compounding effect of rapid optimization and deployment puts humanity and authenticity at risk.
 I design with ethical principles in mind.
 This begins with integrity in the pursuit of true functionalism, demonstrating products that honor user values and communicate a message and its truthfulness.